DragonSenses/visionize/architectural-decision-log.md

 // ...
 ```

+## Wrapping up, finalization

+refactor: Remove outdated board actions

+Deletes the 'actions_old' folder, which contained obsolete 'createBoard.ts', 'deleteBoard.ts', and 'updateBoard.ts' files.
+These actions are no longer relevant to the latest version of the application.

 # Implement monetization, subscription and board limits (for development practice)

 Now that the app is nearing its project completion requirements we will now document the steps for monetization by implementing board limits and subscription.